Compliance

 Best practice (even without an explicit obligation):

-How often must screening be performed?
+How often must checks be performed?

 In the financial sector